laowantong/paroxython/docs/md/pipeline_tutorial.md

 .. tip::
     As you can see, rather than maintaining a **list** of programs or concepts in the `"data"` field, you may provide a **string**.
-Paroxython will interpret it as a shell command, and expect it to print on `stdout` the required list of items (programs or taxons), one per line.
+Paroxython will interpret it as a shell command, and expect it to print on `stdout` the required list of items (programs or taxa), one per line.

 ### Blacklisting programs